All Episodes

 It's the same old argument over and over again.

-If they've got you sucked in, if you think that the people working the fry machine and the fry cooks or the sales clerks at McDonald's are underpaid, you just need to ask yourself one question.
+But as I pointed out yesterday, for every one of you sympathetic because you don't understand the minimum wage and you don't understand compensation in general, if they've got you sucked in, if you think that the people working the fry machine or the fry cooks or the sales clerks at McDonald's are underpaid, you just need to ask yourself one question.

-And if you aren't, then you need to reexamine your understanding of how all of this works.
+And if you aren't, then you need to re-examine your understanding of how all of this works.

-Because the people that own Mickey D's don't just have piles of money in the back that they're hoarding and trying to keep away from their employees because they're mean and they don't like their employees, and they really hope their employees have miserable lives.
+Because the people that own Mickey D's don't just have piles of money in the back that they're hoarding and trying to keep away from their employees because they're mean and they don't like their employees and they really hope their employees have miserable lives.

 They're trying to stay in business.